 The southern end of the plaza is open and looks out onto the Tagus River.
-The other three sides have yellow-colored buildings with arcades all along the façade.
+The other three sides have yellow-colored buildings with arches all along the façade.
 When the square was first built, the commercial ships would unload their goods directly onto this square, as it was considered the “door” to Lisbon.

 On the river bank, near the square, is the Cais de Sodré ferry terminal from which several ferries depart down the Tagus River.

-Commerce Square houses two things to see:
+Commerce Square houses two major points of interest:

 This triumphal arch was designed by the Portuguese architect Santos de Carvalho to celebrate the reconstruction of Lisbon after the 1755 earthquake.
 It was completed in 1873.
-On top of its several pillars, it is adorned with numerous statues that represent important Portuguese figures like Vasco da Gama and the Marquis of Pombal.
+On top of its several pillars, it's adorned with numerous statues that represent important Portuguese figures like Vasco da Gama and the Marquis of Pombal.